2000 SF, 4 Beds, 2.5 bath

 This design has a few moves that make it special.
 A garden-style entry offers a screened-porch space and overwinter space for potted plants.
 It also features a parcel pickup and delivery box.
 High ceilings and high windows create a light-filled atmosphere.
 A generous modern stair with a reading nook and bookshelves.

-This stock plan can be stick built, panel built, or modular build, demonstrating our flexible path approach to project deployment.
+This stock plan can be stick built, panel built, or modular built, demonstrating our flexible path approach to project deployment.
 It is deep green (passive house, net-zero, net-positive) friendly, and mass timber friendly.

 modular (prefab) friendly: